vedantgattani/DEWPAT/README.md

 # Img-Complexity

-This repo contains implementations of several simple measures of image complexity.
+This repo contains implementations of several simple measures of image complexity, including ones based on frequency content, information entropy, and .

 ## Requirements: